 This young lady was found wandering in a parking lot, where someone dumped her.
 She is a friendly ball of floof who loves people and gets along with pets.
 Spayed the third week of April, 2022, she'll soon be ready to find her forever home.

 This adorable pair were pulled from the North Central City Shelter.
 They were originally part of a hoarding case in the spring of 2018.
 Dilly (approx. 4-years-old) is more outgoing than Dally (approx. 5.5-years-old), but they both enjoy a good nap and treats!!

 This pair were returned to our shelter in February 2018.
 Mallory was originally our bunny, whom we pulled from the East Valley City shelter.
 She is approximately 8-years-old as of February 2022 and Malcolm is approximately 7-years-old.
 Mallory is a little shy, but Malcolm likes to sit on top of a box or stool to see if there are any incoming treats.

 Bunnies over 8-years-old and those with special considerations are listed below

 This handsome boy has been living at BunnyLuv since July 2012.
-He is approximately 8-years-old as of November 2019.
+He is approximately 10 years old as of November 2021.
 He is a little shy, but is looking for a family willing to spend some time getting to know him and make him feel comfortable.
 He is not shy about bossing other rabbits around though.

 She is one of 5 baby Dutch girls pulled from a local horse stable in November 2012.
-She is approximately 6 1/2 years-old as of April 2019 and can be identified by the large black mark on the left-side of her mouth.
+She is approximately 9 years old as of November 2021 and can be identified by the large black mark on the left-side of her mouth.
 She is currently dealing with head-tilt.